Arri Alexa: Alexa 265

 On 5 December 2024, Arri announced the Alexa 265.
-The Alexa 265 body is based on the Alexa 35, giving it a lighter weight compared to the Alexa 65.
+The Alexa 265 body is based on the Alexa 35, making it lighter than the Alexa 65.
 The Alexa 265 weighs 3.3 kilograms (7.3 pounds), while the Alexa 65 weighs 10.5 kilograms (23 pounds).
-The Alexa 265 also features a brand-new 65mm sensor that increases dynamic range from 14 to 15 stops and the native ISO range from 3200 to 6400.
+The Alexa 265 uses a revised version of the A3X 65mm sensor that increases dynamic range from 14 to 15 stops and the native ISO range from 3200 to 6400.

+Alexa 35 Xtreme

+On 31 July 2025, Arri announced the Alexa 35 Xtreme.
+It is available both as a new camera and a hardware upgrade to the original Alexa 35.
+It has higher frame rates in all modes and it also introduces the Sensor Overdrive mode, which unlocks even higher maximum frame rates for extreme slow motion (up to 660 fps), although this mode has fewer stops of dynamic range.
+In addition to the ArriRaw codec, the camera can also record in the compressed ArriCore codec which produces smaller files while capturing quality comparable to ArriRaw.